 Roots of helichrysum will go deeper every year in the soil (like vines) and the yield increase with age ( as well as quality & acetate ) .
 The first year of production gives about 1 kg for 2000 kg of semi-dried plants.

 We would like to point out also that mainly the flowers are distilled and not the stems.
 Distilling the stem will increase yield but lower quality.
 Some companies in other contry have not hesitation to do this.
 However read their analysis : Neryl Acetate in their analysis rarely goes higher than 8%.

 As for us right now we yield 1 kg of oil for 1100 kg of plants.

-In 2017 we should produce about 400 kg of oil and lots
+In 2018 we did produce about 400 kg of oil and lots

 of floral water.
 However the cost of transport for floral water is enormous and to deliver 1000 kg drums to the other side of the world cost several times more than the hydrolat itself .
 You can of course organised it to collect it in Marseilles to be shipped by sea freight...

 Reservation for 2019.

 We produce a Corsican product with all our work force based in France ( Corsica is a French Island ! ) but our global selling head quarters are based in London UK since 2009.